smartcontractkit/.github/apps/actions-dependencies-updater/README.md

 - If you're _not_ using `direnv` then you will need to export or inline the `GH_ACCESS_TOKEN` environment variable.
   - For example: `GH_ACCESS_TOKEN="<pat>" pnpm start ...`
+- If you start experiencing Github API rate-limits, try the `--skip-checks` flag

 ### Examples